kube-vip/website/content/docs/usage/kind.md

 This will return a CIDR range such as `172.18.0.0/16` and from here we can select a range.

-## Deploy the Kube-Vip Cloud Controller
+## Deploy the kube-vip Cloud Controller

 ```sh
 kubectl apply -f https://raw.githubusercontent.com/kube-vip/kube-vip-cloud-provider/main/manifest/kube-vip-cloud-controller.yaml